 Notice that we added a user named redswitches to PostgreSQL.
 To add a new database, you must be logged in with this user to conform to the PostgreSQL authentication processes.

-We’ll now add a new database (also named redswitches) with the following command.
+We’ll now add a new database (named redswitches) with the following command.

 This will create a database with the name redswitches.